Unity-Technologies/EndlessRunnerSampleGame/Readme.md

 # Endless Runner Sample game

-_Current Used Unity Version : 2018.3 beta_
+_Current Used Unity Version : 2019.1_

 This repository use tags for versioning.
 Look in the [Releases](https://github.com/Unity-Technologies/EndlessRunnerSampleGame/releases) section to download the source for specific other Unity version, or use git